Fort Alaqua |

 Gulf County:

-Fort Place (1830), a settlers' blockhouse in a two-acre stockade at Wewahitchka.
+Fort Place (1830), a settlers' blockhouse within a two-acre stockade at Wewahitchka.
+Marker located about one mile south of town on FL 71.